SdkaGencer/SdkaGencer/README.md

 ## Hi there 👋

+# Hello!
+My Name is Sıdıka Balım 👋

+## About Me
+- 💻 I aim to build a career as a Software Developer.
+- 🌱 Currently learning React and focusing on Front-End Development.
+- 🎓 I have a degree in Psychology, but I'm currently working in the software industry.
+- 🚀 I enjoy creating new products and the satisfaction of seeing them come to life.

+## Technologies I'm Interested In
+- HTML
+- CSS
+- JavaScript
+- React

 <!--
 **SdkaGencer/SdkaGencer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.